TOP 10 HUMAN DRUGS THAT POISON PETS

-Any medication should be kept in a bathroom cabinet preferably where the door can be shut and pets are sure not to get at them.
-Contact your veterinarian immediately if you suspect your pet may have ingested medication that has not been prescribed to your pet.
+So always try to be safe with your medication, and keep it out of reach of little paws!
+Medication should always be kept in a bathroom cabinet, preferably where the door can be shut and pets are sure not to get at them.
+Furthermore, contact your veterinarian immediately if you suspect your pet may have ingested your medication.

 If you are worried your pet may have ingested your medication, please Contact Us immediately.
 If you experience an emergency after hours, you can also visit our After Hours Emergency Animal Hospital.
 Alternatively, Click Here if you’d like to browse our veterinary services here at Fisher Glen Animal Hospital!
 Finally, Click Here if you’d like to continue browsing our Pet Health Resources!

 Explore Pet Health